kimtienly/inteliplan_docker/README.md

 ## Run the full system with simulation
 The system was tested on the Toyota Human Support Robot (HSR).
 The HSR simulation package is installed after the docker was built.
 The simulation is operating with ROS 1.
+There is a finetuned model with `fetchme` task at `src/inteliplan_robot/inteliplan_interface/checkpoints` to begin with.

 `inteliplan_robot` is the ROS package for the robot experiment.
 Proceed to `inteliplan_ws` to build and source the workspace with:
 ```bash